-You will experience bruising and swelling that will last for about two to three weeks.
-Some people heal more quickly and others will heal more slowly.
+After your facelift surgery, you’ll experience bruising and swelling that’ll last for about two to three weeks.
+Some people heal more quickly and others heal more slowly.
 Even though you may not wish to go out in public during the early recovery period, you should begin to feel fine in the first several days after surgery.

-In most cases, your surgeon will remove your bandages just a few days after facelift surgery.
-Your doctor will want to see you several times during the two- to three-week period after surgery in order to assess your bruising and swelling and to remove your sutures.
-Most people can return to work in two to three weeks, so it is very important that you schedule time off from work accordingly.
+In most cases, your surgeon will remove your bandages just a few days after the facelift surgery.
+Your surgeon will want to see you several times during the two to three weeks after surgery to assess your bruising and swelling and to remove your stitches.

 When to Call the Doctor

-- You have sutures that come out before you are due to have them removed
+- Your sutures have come out before you’re due to have them removed.

 Does insurance cover facelift surgery (rhytidectomy)?